Follow the instructions on this page to integrate with VCS repositories that are hosted on JetBrains Space.

 Click the New application button.

-Give your application a unique name and click Create.
+Give your application a unique name and click the Create button.

-In the application settings, open the Requested Rights tab and select the following rights:
+In the application settings, open the Authorization tab.

 In the Project category: View project data.